Robin of the Wood

 Robin of the Wood is a maze game published in 1985 for a few 8-bit computer formats by Odin Computer Graphics in the UK and Serma Software in Spain.
 It was based on the English legend of Robin Hood.

 Reception

-Crash (magazine) awarded the game 94%, giving it a Crash Smash, with the reviewer positively saying "This game is one of the most addictive I’ve played and I would recommend it to anyone."
+Crash magazine awarded the game 94%, giving it a Crash Smash, and called it the "most addictive" game they had played, whilst also recommending this title for fans of maze games.